viticano/Skater/_sources/reference/interpretation.rst.txt

 intuit visualizations of a few dimensions at time, global interpretation algorithms either aggregate or subset the feature space.

-Currently, model agnostic global interpretation algorithms supported by lynxes include partial dependence and feature importance.
+Currently, model agnostic global interpretation algorithms supported by skate include partial dependence and feature importance.